Safari (web browser): Safari 26

 Safari 26 was released in September 2025 with iOS 26, iPadOS 26, macOS Tahoe, and visionOS 26.
-The browser has been revamped using the Liquid Glass design language and now has an optional compact layout on iOS; the compact layout on iPadOS and macOS has been removed.
+The browser has been revamped using the Liquid Glass design language and now has an optional compact layout on iOS; the compact layout on iPadOS and macOS had been removed.

+In iPadOS and macOS 26.4, the compact layout has been added back.

-Like the operating systems, Safari's version number is now based on the calendar year following its initial release.
+Like Apple's operating systems, Safari's version number is now based on the calendar year following its initial release.

 iOS versions

-Starting iOS 15 and iPadOS 15, Safari would now ship the same features as the macOS version, which also included the name of the updates, ending the separate iOS version.
+Starting with iOS 15 and iPadOS 15, Safari would now ship the same features as the macOS version.
+This included the name of the updates, ending the separation of the macOS and iOS versions.